Feeling like enjoying light meals or sharing appetizers with friends? Not sure what to cook for your guests? I have the solution!

 Crunchy radishes, feta and mint

-The next day, drain and grill the tofu cubes until lightly browned.
-Thread them onto skewers, alternating with pieces of bell pepper, zucchini, and red onion that have been previously roasted in the oven.
+The next day, drain and grill these tofu cubes to brown them lightly, then thread them onto skewers alternating with pieces of pepper, courgette and red onion previously roasted in the oven.

 After a night in the marinade, the tofu is full of flavors and your vegetables are meltingly tender; all that's left to do is serve at room temperature, possibly with a satay or vegan barbecue sauce on the side.